Harold Macmillan: Member of Parliament (1931–1939)

 Macmillan spent the 1930s on the backbenches.
 In March 1932 he published "The State and Industry" (not to be confused with his earlier pamphlet "Industry and the State").
-In September 1932 he made his first visit to the USSR.
+In September 1932 he made his first visit to the Soviet Union.
 Macmillan also published "The Next Step".
 He advocated cheap money and state direction of investment.
 In 1933 he was the sole author of "Reconstruction: A Plea for a National Unity".
 In 1935 he was one of 15 MPs to write "Planning for Employment".
 His next publication, "The Next Five Years", was overshadowed by Lloyd George's proposed "New Deal" in 1935.
 Macmillan Press also published the work of the economist John Maynard Keynes.

 Macmillan resigned the government whip (but not the Conservative party one) in protest at the lifting of sanctions on Italy after her conquest of Abyssinia.
 "Chips" Channon described him as the "unprepossessing, bookish, eccentric member for Stockton-on-Tees" and recorded (8 July 1936) that he had been sent a "frigid note" by Conservative Prime Minister Stanley Baldwin.
-Baldwin later mentioned that he had survived by steering a middle course between Harold Macmillan and John Gretton, an extreme right-winger.
+Baldwin later mentioned that he had survived by steering a middle course between Macmillan and John Gretton, an extreme right-winger.

 The Next Five Years Group, to which Macmillan had belonged, was wound up in November 1937.
 His book The Middle Way appeared in June 1938, advocating a broadly centrist political philosophy both domestically and internationally.
 Macmillan took control of the magazine New Outlook and made sure it published political tracts rather than purely theoretical work.

 In 1936, Macmillan proposed the creation of a cross-party forum of antifascists to create democratic unity but his ideas were rejected by the leadership of both the Labour and Conservative parties.

 Macmillan supported Chamberlain's first flight for talks with Hitler at Berchtesgaden, but not his subsequent flights to Bad Godesberg and Munich.
 After Munich he was looking for a "1931 in reverse", i.e. a Labour-dominated coalition in which some Conservatives would serve, the reverse of the Conservative-dominated coalition which had governed Britain since 1931.
-He supported the independent candidate, Lindsay, at the Oxford by-election.
+He supported the independent candidate, Lindsay, at the 1938 Oxford by-election.
 He wrote a pamphlet "The Price of Peace" calling for alliance between Britain, France and the USSR, but expecting Poland to make territorial "accommodation" to Germany (i.e. give up the Danzig corridor).
 In "Economic Aspects of Defence", early in 1939, he called for a Ministry of Supply.